tablelandnetwork/docs/docs/gateway-api/endpoints.md

 In Tableland, Validators are the execution unit/actors of the protocol.
 They have the following responsibilities:

-- Listen to on-chain events to materialize Tableland-compliant SQL queries in a database engine (currently, SQLite by default).
+- Listen to onchain events to materialize Tableland-compliant SQL queries in a database engine (currently, SQLite by default).
 - Serve read-queries (e.g: `SELECT * FROM foo_69_1`) to the external world.
 - Serve state queries (e.g. list tables, get receipts, etc) to the external world.